QB (2): Andy Dalton, Josh Johnson

 LB (6): Rey Maualuga, Vontaze Burfict, James Harrison, Vinnie Rey, Emmanuel Lamur, Sean Porter

 Linebacker projections completely depends on how quickly Vinnie Rey and Sean Porter return to the field.
-Rey actually practiced last week while Porter suffered a late-week shoulder injury, which may or may not be serious.
+Rey actually practiced last week while Porter suffered a torn shoulder labrum and may go under the knife for season-ending surgery.
 J.K.
 Schaffer didn't have the type of performance against the Titans that he did in Atlanta with only two tackles.
 Jayson DiManche and Bruce Taylor each finished second on the team with five tackles each.

 I'm starting to side with DiManche making the roster over Schaffer but there's plenty of time for that battle to figure itself out -- presuming that Porter goes on IR.
 I still don't see the team going with seven linebackers yet.
 If they do, then they'll probably take away from defensive back.

 CB (5): Leon Hall, Terence Newman, Adam Jones, Brandon Ghee, Dre Kirkpatrick